byusa123/Delani-Studio/README.md

 # BDD
  Inputs  Description

- Name users name. eg Byusa giselle
+ Name  THE users name. eg Byusa giselle
  Email      The users email. eg usermail@gmail.com
 Message     The message from the user.   |
 # Bugs.